 In July 2019, Netflix appointed Jackie Lee-Joe as chief marketing officer (CMO)

 Netflix gained popularity throughout the world, and its members also increased.
-As of the 2nd quarter of 2019, Netflix had over 151.56 Mn subscribers, with 60.10 Mn Netflix members in the US alone.
+As of the 2nd quarter of 2019, Netflix membership grew by 2.7 Mn that is a total of 151.56 Mn paid memberships, with 60.10 Mn Netflix members in the US alone.

 Netflix – User Account Sharing (%), as of 2015